elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-primary-functions-of-dna-and-rna-in-the-cell.md

 url: /learn/biology/questions/what-are-the-primary-functions-of-dna-and-rna-in-the-cell
 score: -1.0
 related_article1:
-    id: 166871
+    id: 166879
-    title: What are Chargoff’s rules, and how do they apply to DNA base pairing?
+    title: >-
+        Explain the central dogma of life and its significance in gene expression and cellular function.
     subject: Biology
-    url: /learn/biology/questions/what-are-chargoffs-rules-and-how-do-they-apply-to-dna-base-pairing
+    url: /learn/biology/questions/explain-the-central-dogma-of-life-and-its-significance-in-gene-expression-and-cellular-function
 related_article2:
-    id: 166875
+    id: 166877
-    title: What is the significance of the 5’ and 3’ ends in nucleic acid synthesis?
+    title: >-
+        Compare the structure and function of DNA and RNA, and identify their locations in cells.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-5-and-3-ends-in-nucleic-acid-synthesis
+    url: /learn/biology/questions/compare-the-structure-and-function-of-dna-and-rna-and-identify-their-locations-in-cells
 related_article3:
-    id: 166865
+    id: 166876
-    title: What are the building blocks of DNA and RNA, and what are the types of pentose sugars involved?
+    title: >-
+        How does the directionality of nucleic acids impact transcription and replication?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-building-blocks-of-dna-and-rna-and-what-are-the-types-of-pentose-sugars-involved
+    url: /learn/biology/questions/how-does-the-directionality-of-nucleic-acids-impact-transcription-and-replication
 related_article4:
-    id: 166866
+    id: 166871
-    title: Where are DNA and RNA located within eukaryotic and prokaryotic cells?
+    title: >-
+        What are Chargoff’s rules, and how do they apply to DNA base pairing?
     subject: Biology
-    url: /learn/biology/questions/where-are-dna-and-rna-located-within-eukaryotic-and-prokaryotic-cells
+    url: /learn/biology/questions/what-are-chargoffs-rules-and-how-do-they-apply-to-dna-base-pairing
 related_article5:
-    id: 166876
+    id: 166874
-    title: How does the directionality of nucleic acids impact transcription and replication?
+    title: >-
+        Describe the antiparallel orientation of DNA strands and its implications for DNA function.
     subject: Biology
-    url: /learn/biology/questions/how-does-the-directionality-of-nucleic-acids-impact-transcription-and-replication
+    url: /learn/biology/questions/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function
 ---

 &nbsp;